codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

 * Identify deployed features
 * Monitor deployment timelines

-If you are a project or product manager, these unique insights on the real-time status of features and their deployment progress help prioritize and align with project goals.
+If you are a project or product manager, these unique insights into which features are deployed in which Environments for a release are of extremely valuable.

 #### Pods

 When you select a Product, the Pods tab is the tab in focus by default.
+Here's a view of the Pods tab with Rollout information.

 {% include